Fire Protection System

 Engine and APU Fire Extinguishers

-Each engine has a fire switch that cuts fuel and hydraulic pressure to the engine, disconnnects the IDG, and arms the fire bottles.
+Each engine has a fire handle that cuts fuel and hydraulic pressure to the engine, disconnnects the IDG, and can be used to activate one or both fire bottles.
 There are two fire bottles dedicated to extinguishing engine and APU fires.
 Each engine can accept extinguishing agent from either or both bottles.
 The APU can accept extinguishing agent from only the left bottle.

 Engine and APU Fire Extinguishing